spyder-ide/spyder-website/src/routes/blog/spyder-6-carlos/+page.md

 I aided [Angela Remolina](https://github.com/AngelaRemolina)'s work on adding real-time file search for the current project to the Switcher (`Ctrl-P`), making [a number of improvements](https://github.com/spyder-ide/spyder/pull/21275) to its UI.
 These changes make the switcher compute file results asynchronously in a separate process to avoid interface freezes and improve performance.
-Additionally, it highlights the matching characters in the results, filters the results to only include non-binary, text files that can reasonably be human-edited, clarifies the section layout and improves the tests.
+Additionally, it now highlights the matching characters in the project search results, filters the results to only include text files that can edited, clarifies the section layout and improves the tests.

 ![Before and after screenshots of specific parts of Spyder's debugger pane, highlighting the additional and refined toolbar icons/buttons and the fix to jarring coloars in the stack browser](debugger-pane-ui-improvements.png "Some of Carlos' improvements to the Debugger pane UI")